 Wear safety glasses with side shields RELIGIOUSLY when doing this work.
 Prying tile with a metal tool can shoot tiny splinters right at your face.
 Wear leather work gloves when scraping in case your tool slips.Mosaic Art In Progress.
 Sometimes you don’t see your art objectively until you start working on another mosaic.
 Thus, it is better to wait instead of grouting a mosaic right away.

 Choice of Pattern

 This method for transferring a mosaic design with contact paper works whether you are improvising on a quickly sketched cartoon or carefully following a detailed pattern for each piece of tile.

-The ungrouted mosaic beside the pattern that was used to lay it up.
+This method reverses the mosaic from left to right in a mirror effect because the tile is laid upside down onto the sticky pattern and then a backer board spread with glue is placed on top of the upside down tiles.
+If you have NUMBERS or LETTERS in your pattern, remember to reverse them in your pattern by turning the pattern over and tracing it from the other side in marker and using that as your pattern.The ungrouted mosaic beside the pattern that was used to lay it up.
 The sketch was from memories of an ancient Roman mosaic I saw in a book years ago with legs more like that of a scarab and antennae more like that of a moth.
 To me, these features made the Roman bee look more like the archetype of all insects than the familiar fat honey bee and called attention to the fact that honey comes from insects.